 Why?
 Because of its implications for every interaction adults have with teenagers, from asking them to take out the trash to giving them homework assignments.

 As brain researcher Deborah Yurgelun-Todd says, "whatever communication, whatever conversation you have with [teens], if you're assuming they understood everything you said—they may not have.
 Or they may have understood it differently" (source).

 So on Tuesday night, when you ask your teen to take out the trash, and then a half-hour later you see that it still hasn't been done—you need to realize that they may not actually be intentionally dismissing you or trying to be difficult.
 Same deal in English class, when you tell your students to finish their term papers, and at the end of the class they say, "Oh, you wanted us to work on those now?"
 In either case they may, sincerely, have misunderstood the request, or the importance of the request, or the timeline associated with the request.

 So before you take a trip to exasperationville, remember the words of Ms. Yurgelun-Todd.
 As she puts it, "They somehow have reorganized that information, so they're not really trying to disappoint you or frustrate you.
 It's just that they saw it in a different light" (And a word to the wise: try to see that light before you see stars.
 It could save you a quarrel with a teen, and who knows where that could end up.)

 For a great TED talk on the teen brain, check out Sarah-Jayne Blakemore's presentation, "The mysterious workings of the adolescent brain."
 Yep, the mysteries work even deeper.
 And we can't solve them for you—we can just give you the info, push you into the quagmire, and wish you luck.

 Oh yeah: good luck.

 Need some help engaging those teen minds in the classroom?
-Check out what Shmoop has to offer for Online Courses and Teaching Guides!
+Check out what Shmoop has to offer for Online Courses and Teaching Tools!